mxaiorg/mxmcp/readme.md

 **Why Go for MCP deployment**

-Unlike Python or Javascript MCPs, Go compiles to native binary.
-Once compiled for a target architecture (e.g., Mac ARM, Windows Intel) and installed, no additional dependencies are required on the user's device.
+Unlike Python or Javascript MCPs, Go compiles to native static binary.
+Once compiled for a target architecture (e.g., Mac ARM, Windows Intel) and installed, no additional dependencies (software) are required on the user's device.

 ### Alternate versions